-Major components of the Opal Power Plan include nine high-efficiency hydrogen capable gas engine sets, one new 138kV substation (consisting of two 70MVA 138kV power transformers) and a control building.
+Major components of the Opal Power Plant include nine high-efficiency hydrogen capable Bergen B36:45V20 gas engine sets, one new 138kV substation (consisting of two 70MVA 138kV power transformers), and a control building.

 Alberta is targeting to produce at least 30% of its electricity from renewable sources by the end of 2030.
-While several renewable energy projects are underway to achieve this target, including Kiwetinohk’s Homestead and Granum solar projects, other sources of reliable, low carbon electricity are needed to support the buildout of intermittent renewable energy and support both the province’s energy requirements and clean energy ambitions.
+While several renewable energy projects are underway to achieve this target, including Kiwetinohk’s Solar Project 1 (Homestead), other sources of reliable, low carbon electricity are needed to support the buildout of intermittent renewable energy and support both the province’s energy requirements and clean energy ambitions.

 Kiwetinohk is engaged with local First Nations regarding the potential impacts and benefits from the Opal Power Plant, including opportunities for Indigenous businesses during construction, operations and maintenance and ensuring Indigenous environmental knowledge and cultural needs are included as part of project planning.

-A detailed Noise Impact Assessment (NIA) is being undertaken to ensure the Opal Power Plan adheres to the Alberta Utilities Commission Rule 012: Noise Control during both he construction and operation phases.
+A detailed Noise Impact Assessment (NIA) is being undertaken to ensure the Firm Renewable 1 power plant adheres to the Alberta Utilities Commission Rule 012: Noise Control during both the construction and operation phases.
 A copy of the NIA will be included in the application to the Alberta Utilities Commission, which is anticipated in January 2022.

 |Public Notification||August 2021|